SkalskiP/Every_Day_Im_HASKELLing/README.md

 ```[3^n | n <- [1..10]]``` - list created by raising all elements of the list to the 3rd power

 ```[[x * y | y <- [1..10]] | x <- [1..10]]``` - creating multiplication table

+## WORKING WITH FUNCTIONS

+* Function name must start with a lowercase letter
+* Function must return a value